Isabelle Ladouceur: Women's

 Ladouceur had a strong season in 2022–23, her first season after graduating from the junior ranks.
 Her team, which consists of Smith, Grace Lloyd and Rachel Steele won the North Grenville Curling Club Women's Fall Classic, the Stroud Sleeman Cash Spiel and the Gord Carroll Curling Classic events on the tour.
 The team also played in their first Grand Slam of Curling event at the 2023 Canadian Open.
 They lost all three of their games in the triple knockout event.
 In 2023, they also qualified for their first Ontario Scotties Tournament of Hearts, going 2–3.
 That season, Ladouceur also skipped Laurier at the 2022 World University Games Qualifier.
 She led her rink of Smith, Middaugh and Emma McKenzie to a 1–4 record.
 By virtue of winning the North Grenville Fall Classic, the Ladouceur women's rink qualified for the season ending Champions Cup Grand Slam event.
 There, the team finished 1–4.

 The Ladouceur rink played in the 2023 PointsBet Invitational event, put on by Curling Canada.
 The team won their first round game against Serena Gray-Withers, but lost in the second round to Rachel Homan.
 The team played in the 2024 Ontario Scotties Tournament of Hearts, where they qualified for the playoffs, before losing to Chelsea Brandwood rink in the C1 vs C2 game.

 Ladouceur announced at the end of the 2024-25 season that she would be returning to Nova Scotia, and skipping a new team alongside Cally Moore, Emilie Proulx, and Isabel Reeves.

 Personal life

 Ladouceur's hometown is Bedford, Nova Scotia.
-She attended Charles P. Allen High School and attends Wilfrid Laurier University, where she is taking Psychology & Neuroscience.
+She went to Charles P. Allen High School and attended Wilfrid Laurier University, where she took Psychology & Neuroscience.